mpicpus/image_load_example/readme.md

 ## Basic difference
 The "Basic" version event callback simply replaces `img.src`, which always triggers a new load from the server.

-The "Premium" version (😅) will create a new `Image` object on load, store it in memory, and inject it into the wrapper instead.
+The "Premium" version (😅) will store a new `Image` object on load and inject it into the wrapper when requested, instead.

 To visually test the difference, follow these steps:
 - Download the code and open `index.html` in browser (Chrome ideally).